-- The student should be seen immediately in a private place, where the conversation cannot be overheard. - The student should be seen on her own, even if she attends with others. - Develop a safety plan in case the student is seen i.e. prepare another reason why you are meeting.

-- Explain all options to the student and recognise and respect her wishes.
-If the student does not want to be referred to Children's Services, you will need to consider whether to respect the student's wishes or whether the student's safety requires further action to be taken.
+- The student should be seen immediately in a private place, where the conversation cannot be - The student should be seen on her own, even if she attends with others. - Develop a safety plan in case the student is seen i.e. prepare another reason why you are meeting. - Guidance from the Forced Marriage Unit details that Forced Marriage issues must be treated automatically as a child protection procedure.
+If you take such action against the student's wishes you must inform the student. - Explain all options to the student and recognise and respect her wishes.
+If the student does not want to be referred to Children's Services, you will need to consider whether to respect the student's wishes - or whether the student's safety requires further action to be taken.
 If you take action against the student's wishes you must inform the student. - Establish whether there is a family history of forced marriage i.e. siblings forced to marry. - Advise the student not to travel overseas and discuss the difficulties she may face. - Seek advice from the Forced Marriage Unit. - Liaise with Police and Children's Services to establish if any incidents concerning the family have been reported. - Refer to the local Police Child Protection Unit if there is any suspicion that there has been a crime or that one may be committed. - Refer the student with her consent to the appropriate local and national support groups, and counselling services.